-- Let's go somewhere this weekend.
+- + Let's go somewhere this weekend.

 - We didn't go anywhere this summer.

-- Is there anywhere to park?
+- ?
+Is there anywhere to park?

 - No, nowhere.
 There's nowhere to park.

-- Use somebody | someone, something, somewhere with a + verb when you don't say exactly who, what, or where.
+- Use somebody | someone, something, somewhere with a \pm verb when you don't say exactly who, what, or where.

-- Use anybody | anyone, anything, anywhere in questions or with a - verb.
+- Use anybody | anyone, anything, anywhere in questions or with a \equiv verb.

 I didn't do anything last night.
-NOT I didn't do nothing.
+NOT I didn't do nothing:

-• Use nobody | no one, nothing, nowhere in short answers or in sentences with a + verb.
+• Use nobody | no one, nothing, nowhere in short answers or in sentences with a \pm verb.

-4A b Write sentences or questions with already, just, or yet.
-Write sentences in the present perfect.
-He clean the car He arrive. (already) He's already arrived.
-1 A Complete with the verb in the present perfect.
-Have you done the shopping today? (do) 1 simple.
-A Oh no!
-I've seen this film before! (see) B Really?
-When 1 Complete with something, anything, nothing, etc. Are you doing anything tonight?
-Did you meet last night? phoned when you were out.
+a Write sentences in the present perfect.
+He / clean the car + He's cleaned the car.
+She / buy a new jacket + He / find a job yet - Jyou speak to Mr. Jackson ?
+We / find a great hotel + They / finish eating - Jyou see Peter this morning ?
+Jyou do your homework this week ?
+We / reply to Ms. Jones's email yet - b Write sentences or questions with already or yet.
+He arrive. (already) He's already arrived.
+1 I have breakfast. (already) 2 you finish your homework? (yet) 3 The movie start. (already) 4 I not meet his wife. (yet) 5 They buy their math books. (already) 6 You're too late.
+He go home. (already) 7 you speak to him? (yet) 8 I not read his new book. (yet) ✓ p.29 a Complete with the verb in the present perfect.
+Have you done the grocery shopping today? (do) 1 b Complete the dialogue with the present perfect or simple past.
+A Oh, no!
+I've seen this movie before! (see) B Really?
+When 1 a Complete with something, anything, nothing, etc. Are you doing anything tonight?
+Did you meet last night? called when you were out.
 They're going to call back later.
 I've seen your wallet, but I can't remember where.
 There's interesting on TV tonight.
 Let's go out.
 Did call while I was out?
-Did you go exciting at the weekend?
-7 I've bought you really nice for Christmas!
+Did you go exciting on the weekend?
+7 I bought you really nice for your birthday!
 8 I rang the doorbell, but answered.
-9 We went shopping, but we didn't buy 10 There's more expensive than London! b Answer with Nobody, Nowhere, or Nothing.
+9 We went shopping, but we didn't buy 10 There's more expensive than New York City! b Answer with Nobody, Nowhere, or Nothing.
 1 What did you do last night?
 2 Where did you go yesterday?
-3 Who did you see? c Answer the questions in b with a full sentence.
-1 I didn't do 2 3
+3 Who did you see? c Answer the questions in b with a complete sentence.
+1 I didn't do 2